-3.1 An outline planning application with all matters reserved, except access, is submitted for the 'erection of up to 33 dwellings, open space, landscaping, visitor car park and site access from School Road' at land to the north of School Road, Ringsfield Corner.

-3.2 This application seeks planning permission for:

-• The principle of up to 33 dwellings on the site, together with open space, landscaping and visitor car parking.
+- 3.1 This is an outline planning application with all matters reserved, except access, for the 'erection of up to 33 dwellings, open space, landscaping, visitor car park and site access from School Road' at land to the north of School Road, Ringsfield Corner. - 3.2 This application seeks planning permission for: - The principle of up to 33 dwellings on the site, together with open space, landscaping and visitor car parking.